Frequently asked questions (FAQ)

 The Cunningham Centre is a Registered Training Organisation with the Australian Skills Quality Authority (ASQA) (Provider No. 1627).
 Some of our activities are from the National Health Training Package.
 These have been identified by the National Recognised Training (NRT) logo (example below) visible on the activity page.
 For more information about National Training Package products, visit http://www.asqa.gov.au.

-Activities may also be accredited by other professional bodies, such as the Australian Nursing and Midwifery Accreditation Council (ANMAC).
+Activities may also be accredited by other professional bodies.
 Accrediting authority details are noted at the top of the activity page for any accredited activities.
 If there is no accrediting authority identified at the top of the page, the activity is non-accredited.

 The curriculum, delivery and assessment plans for an accredited course has been assessed by the accrediting authority to verify that their standards will be met.
 An accredited course includes an assessable component through which you will need to demonstrate that you have met agreed standards set by the accrediting authority.
 If you successfully complete an accredited course, you will receive a qualification or certificate.
 If badged by the Nationally Recognised Training logo (above), the qualification is recognised nationally.
 If accredited by another accrediting authority, the certification may lead to different recognition outcomes and pathways.
 Please see the information on the activity page for more details.

 If the activity is a non-accredited, you will receive a Statement of Attendance or Statement of Completion.
 This statement can be used for Continuing Professional Development (CPD) purposes.
 It may also be used as evidence for recognition of prior learning with other education providers.
 It is up to the education provider to determine what level of recognition they will attribute to the evidence.